Bonnet ZIL-131: history and search for the ideal

 In the Soviet Army, the ZIL-131 truck by the mid-70's had already gained fame as a reliable, unpretentious and all-terrain vehicle.
 In many ways, this was the reason for the assignment in April 1974 of the Year of the Quality Mark to the entire line of Moscow all-wheel drives.
 We were also satisfied in the national economy - since 1971, a simplified version of the machine without expensive shielded equipment under the name ZIL-131A was put on the conveyor.
 A little earlier, in the 1968 year, a tractor unit with a shortened 131B frame appeared, capable of pulling a single-axle semi-trailer with a gross weight of 12 tons.

 Around the same time, they designed and adopted a largely unique ZIL-137 tractor with a hydrostatic drive of the wheels of the semi-trailer.
 An additional hydraulic pump was mounted on the machine with a drive from the power take-off, allowing oil to be supplied to the hydraulic motor of the semi-trailer with a pressure of 150 kgf / cm2.
-The assembly at the end of the 60's of a unique car was transferred to the Bryansk Automobile Plant, where they collected an average of 30 of such cars per month.
-They mainly drove missiles on such ZILs (for example, the Krug Circle 2K11 air defense missile defense system), but one could often see the 137 machine with the AHB-2,5 long baking block.
-This plant on wheels was able to bake at least 2,5 tons of bread per day, and even while moving on the march.
+In the late 60s, the assembly of the unique vehicle was transferred to the Bryansk Automobile Plant, where they assembled an average of 30 similar vehicles per month.
+They were mainly transported in such ZILs missiles (for example, the 2K11 Krug air defense missile system), but it was not uncommon to see the 137th vehicle with a long AKhB-2,5 bread-baking unit.
+This plant on wheels was capable of baking at least 2,5 tons of bread per day, even while moving on the march.
 However, the capricious and complex hydraulic motor of the semi-trailer forced engineers to develop a more reliable and technologically advanced mechanical drive.
-So the 60091 road train appeared with the ZIL-4401 tractor with the BAZ-99511 semi-trailer, produced from 1982 to 1994 year.
-The road train spent 53 liters of gas per 100 kilometers, allowed to load more than 7 tons and found its application in the missile forces, air defense and on the baking path.
-With the beginning of the 80-s at the Chita automobile assembly plant, the “northern” ZIL-131С variants, which were supposed to withstand temperatures up to -60ºС, went into a series.
-Since 1986, the assembly of such frost-resistant machines was moved to the native Moscow Automobile Plant.
+This is how the 60091 road train with a ZIL-4401 tractor with a BAZ-99511 semi-trailer appeared, produced from 1982 to 1994.
+The road train consumed 53 liters of gasoline per 100 kilometers, allowed loading more than 7 tons and found its application in the missile forces, Defense and on the bakery path.
+With the beginning of the 80s, the Chita Automobile Assembly Plant began mass production of "northern" versions of the ZIL-131S, which were supposed to withstand temperatures down to -60ºС.
+Since 1986, the assembly of such frost-resistant vehicles has been transferred to the native Moscow Automobile Plant.

 ZIL-131В